johnpvalerio/Moody-Hands/README.md

 ## Yes, we will keep hacking

-We got our hands on a leap motion controller and came up with this.
+We got our hands on a leap motion controller and came up with this. **Note: we cloned a vr visualization repo for the hand motion capture [leap motion github](https://github.com/leapmotion/UnityModules)**